dmsul/site-source/content/pages/tutorial_stata_to_python.rst

 Missing values
 ~~~~~~~~~~~~~~

+In Python, missing values are represented by a NumPy "not a number" object,
-:code:`numpy.nan`, usually :code:`np.nan` for short.
-In Stata, missing
-(:code:`.`) was larger than every number, so :code:`10 < .` yielded True.
-In
+:code:`np.nan`.
+In Stata, missing (:code:`.`) was larger than every number, so
-Python, :code:`np.nan` is never equal to anything, so even :code:`np.nan ==
+:code:`10 < .` yielded True.
+In Python, :code:`np.nan` is never equal to
-np.nan` is False.
-To look for missing values in DataFrame columns, use any of
+anything, so even :code:`np.nan == np.nan` is False.
+To look for missing values
-the following.
+in DataFrame columns, use any of the following.

-* `isnull()`
-* `notnull()`

-Can also use `np.isnan()` for arrays.
+* :code:`df[<varname>].isnull()` returns a vector of True and False values for each
+  row of :code:`df[<varname>`.
+* :code:`df[<varname>].notnull()` is the complement of :code:`.isnull()`.
+* The function `np.isnan(<arraylike>)` takes an array and returns True or False
+  for each element of the array (a DataFrame is a special type of array).

-Also, :code:`np.nan` is a floating point data type, so any column of a
+Another important difference is that :code:`np.nan` is a floating point data
-DataFrame that contains missing numbers will be floats, even if the rest of the
+type, so any column of a DataFrame that contains missing numbers will be
-data are integers.
+floats.
+If a column of integers gets changed so that even one row is
+:code:`np.nan`, the whole column will be converted to floats.

 Floating point equality
 ~~~~~~~~~~~~~~~~~~~~~~~

-In Stata, decimal numbers are never equal to anything, e.g. :code:`3.0 == 3` is False.
-Python does not quibble over this.
+In Stata, decimal numbers are never equal to anything, e.g., :code:`3.0 == 3` is False.
+This is not a problem in Python, the above equality check returns True.